solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

     }
     ```

--   `build()`: Set the necessary actions for your proposal, [Refer](../overview/architecture/proposal-functions.md#build-function).
-In this example, ERC20 token is whitelisted on the Vault contract.
-Then timelock approves token for vault and deposits all tokens into the vault.
-The actions should be written in solidity code and in the order they should be executed.
-Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address that will call actions is passed into `buildModifier`, it is the timelock for this example. `buildModifier` is necessary modifier for `build` function and will not work without it.
+-   `build()`: This function sets the necessary actions for your proposal.
+In this example, it whitelists the ERC20 token on the Vault contract, approves the token for the vault, and deposits all tokens into the vault.
+The actions should be written in Solidity code and in the order they should be executed.
+Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address that will call actions is passed into `buildModifier`; it is the timelock for this example. `buildModifier` is a necessary modifier for the `build` function and will not work without it.

     ```solidity
     function build() public override buildModifier(address(timelock)) {